-Since the Declaration of Compliance last submitted on September 24, 2015 technotrans AG has complied with the recommendations of the German Corporate Governance Code (DCGK) in the version dated May 5, 2015 (announced in the Federal Gazette on June 12, 2015) with the exception of the following departures, and will moreover comply with the recommendations in the future, with the declared exceptions.
+“Since the Declaration of Compliance last submitted in September 2016, technotrans AG has complied with the recommendations of the German Corporate Governance Code (DCGK) in the version dated May 5, 2015 (announced in the Federal Gazette on June 12, 2015) with the exception of the following departures, and will in the future equally comply with the recommendations of DCGK in the version dated February 7, 2017 (announced in the Federal Official Gazette on April 24, 2017), with the declared exceptions:

 Article 4.2.5 (Disclosure of Board of Management remuneration)

 The German Corporate Governance Code recommends that the benefits granted plus fringe benefits, the maximum and minimum attainable remuneration for variable remuneration components as well as the fixed remuneration, short-term and long-term variable remuneration received, together with the benefit expenses for occupational pensions and other maintenance benefits, be presented in the Remuneration Report for every Board of Management member, and that template specimen tables be used for this information.

 Article 5.1.2 (Composition of the Board of Management)

 The Supervisory Board considers that belonging to a particular gender is not an attribute that would particularly qualify a female or male candidate for a particular position, and therefore disregards this criterion when selecting the most suitable candidate for a position.
 When deciding on the appointment of new members of the Board of Management, in future the emphasis will be on the qualifications of the candidates and not on their gender.
 The Supervisory Board also takes this as its basis in specifying the targets for the proportion of women on the Board of Management in accordance with Section 111 (5) of the German Stock Corporation Act.

 Article 5.4.1 (Objective for the composition of the Supervisory Board)

-With regard to the “diversity” criterion, which the company also takes to include the appropriate representation of women, the Supervisory Board will however not primarily consider gender and will continue to focus on the knowledge and specialist qualifications of the candidates, independently of their gender.
+With regard to the “diversity” criterion, which the company also takes to include the appropriate representation of women, the Supervisory Board will however not primarily consider gender and – regardless of their gender – will continue to focus on the knowledge and specialist qualifications of the candidates.
 The Supervisory Board also takes this as its basis in specifying the targets for the proportion of women on the Supervisory Board in accordance with Section 111 (5) of the German Stock Corporation Act.
 In light of the circumstances presented above, the Supervisory Board also declines to stipulate a limit on how long a person may serve on the Supervisory Board.
 Here, too, the interests of the company are best served by basing membership of the Supervisory Board solely on the knowledge and specialist qualifications of its members.

 Article 5.4.6 (Remuneration of the Supervisory Board members)

 In the event that performance-related remuneration is promised, the German Corporate Governance Code envisages that this be tied to sustainable corporate performance.

-Sassenberg, September 2016
+Sassenberg, September 2017